centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 > There could be `System.exec("format C:\")` or worse inside these classes.
 You can not even trust it after having
 > read the source on github, as the libraries uploaded to Maven Central could contain something completely different.
 >
-> To avoid this problem, you could run this stuff inside a container.
+> To avoid these problems, you could run this stuff inside a container.
 In that case, note that since the entire point
 > of the following exercises is networking, the easiest way would be to use a single container, which you run multiple
 > shells inside.
 Start a detached container (mapping out a bunch of ports so that you can access ActiveMQ and HTTP
-> servers inside) `docker run -tdp 0.0.0.0:8000-8200:8000-8200 -p61616:61616 ubuntu`, and then start multiple
+> servers inside) `docker run -td -p0.0.0.0:8000-8200:8000-8200 -p61616:61616 ubuntu`, and then start multiple shells
-> shells inside the same container: `docker exec -it <container_id> bash` (the container-id is shown when making the
+> inside the same container: `docker exec -it <container_id> bash` (the container-id is shown when making the
 > detached container, and also with `docker ps`).
 To use the JBang curl installation below, you must first get hold of
 > curl: `apt-get update; apt-get install curl nano git -y` - nano/pico is nice to have for editing these scripts, and
 > git is good for cloning down the '[mats3-jbang](https://github.com/centiservice/mats3-jbang)' project.